Want to learn more? Download the whitepaper: The Director’s Guide to Observability.

 Resilience is the adaptive capacity of a team together with the system it supports that enables it to restore service and minimize impact to users.
 Resilience doesn’t only refer to the capabilities of an isolated operations team, or the amount of robustness and fault tolerance in the software.
 Therefore, we need to measure both the technical outcomes and people outcomes of your emergency response process in order to measure its maturity.

-To measure technical outcomes, we might ask the question of “if your system experiences a failure, how long does it take to restore service, and how many people have to get involved?”.
-For example, the 2018 Accelerate State of DevOps Report defines Elite performers as those whose average MTTR that is less than 1 hour and Low performers as those averaging an MTTR that is between 1 week and 1 month.
+To measure technical outcomes, we might ask the question of, “If your system experiences a failure, how long does it take to restore service, and how many people have to get involved?”
+For example, the 2018 Accelerate State of DevOps Report defines Elite performers as those whose average MTTR that is less than one hour and Low performers as those averaging an MTTR that is between one week and one month.

 Emergency response is a necessary part of running a scalable, reliable service, but emergency response may have different meanings to different teams.
-One team might consider satisfactory emergency response to mean “power cycle the box”, while another might understand it to mean “understand exactly how the automation to restore redundancy in data striped across disks broke, and mitigate it.”
+One team might consider satisfactory emergency response to mean “power cycle the box,” while another might dive deep, like “understand exactly how the automation to restore redundancy in data striped across disks broke, and mitigate it.”
 There are three distinct goals to consider: how long does it take to detect issues, how long does it take to initially mitigate them, and how long does it take to fully understand what happened and decide what to do next?

 But the more important dimension to managers of a team needs to be the set of people operating the service.
-Is oncall sustainable for your team so that staff remain attentive, engaged, and retained?
+Is the on-call rotation sustainable for your team so that staff remain attentive, engaged, and retained?
 Is there a systematic plan to educate and involve everyone in production in an orderly, safe way, or is it all hands on deck in an emergency, no matter the experience level?
-If your product requires many different people to be oncall or doing break-fix, that’s time and energy that’s not spent generating value.
+If your product requires many different people to be on call or doing break-fix, that’s time and energy that’s not spent generating value.
 And over time, assigning too much break-fix work will impair the morale of your team.

 If you’re doing well